encounter/decomp-toolkit/README.md

 Extracts the contents of disc images to a directory.

 See [disc info](#disc-info) for supported formats.

+See [vfs cp](#vfs-cp) for a more powerful and flexible extraction tool that supports disc images.

 ```shell
 $ dtk disc extract /path/to/game.iso [outdir]